nowerrrrr/bot/README.md

 - Basic knowledge of Python.

 ## Getting Started
+#easyest way = run bot maker.py and fill out what it asks you to
 Follow these steps to set up the GitHub Description Updater Bot:

 1. Clone this repository to your local machine: